SiriDx/JSONMatching/README.md

 To use this library in your project manually you may:

 1. for Projects, just drag JSONMatching.swift to the project tree
-2. for Workspaces, include the whole SwiftyJSON.xcodeproj
+2. for Workspaces, include the whole JSONMatching.xcodeproj

 ## Usage